subquery/documentation/docs/academy/herocourse/module4.md

-####

-#### Step 3: Update the manifest file (aka project.yaml)
+#### Step 3: Update the Manifest File (aka project.yaml)

-Update the manifest file to only include a handleStakingRewarded handler and update the filter method to staking/Rewarded.
-This is the only event we want to capture for now.
+Update the manifest file by including a `handleStakingRewarded` handler and updating the filter method to `staking/Rewarded`.
+This is the only event you require to capture for now.
+Hence, remove the `blockHandler` and `callHandler`.

 ```